 Hearing aids and tax time

-Although most of us wouldn’t want to live anywhere else in the world, tax season has been known to cause the average American a fair amount of stress and anxiety.
+Although most of us wouldn’t want to live anywhere else in the world, tax time has been known to cause the average American a fair amount of stress and anxiety.
 At the risk of sounding like a Donna Summer song, you work hard for your money.
-Healthy Hearing wants to know: are you taking full advantage of the tax opportunities the cost of your hearing loss affords you?
+Healthy Hearing wants to know: Are you taking full advantage of the tax opportunities the cost of your hearing loss affords you?

 Many of your medical expenses are considered eligible deductions by the federal government.
 Since hearing loss is considered a medical condition and hearing aids are medical devices regulated by the FDA, you may be able to deduct these costs.

 Are hearing aids tax deductible?